-UPDATE: On June 6, 2020, the FDA reissued the Emergency Use Authorization (EUA) for Non-NIOSH-Approved Disposable Filtering Facepiece Respirators Manufactured in China to revise the Scope of Authorization such that respirators listed in Appendix A will no longer be authorized if decontaminated, and also to revise the Scope of Authorization with respect to which jurisdictions are included in the criteria for eligibility in both EUAs, among other revisions.
-For more information, please see the FDA’s press release.
+On June 6, 2020, the FDA reissued the Emergency Use Authorization (EUA) for Non-NIOSH-Approved Disposable Filtering Facepiece Respirators Manufactured in China to revise the Scope of Authorization such that respirators listed in Appendix A were no longer authorized if decontaminated and also to revise the Scope of Authorization with respect to which jurisdictions were included in the criteria for eligibility, among other revisions.
+For more information, please see the FDA’s June press release.

 The U.S. Food and Drug Administration (FDA) is concerned that certain filtering facepiece respirators (respirators) from China may not provide consistent and adequate respiratory protection to health care personnel exposed to COVID-19 based on additional filtration performance testing conducted by the National Institute for Occupational Safety and Health (NIOSH) - National Personal Protective Technology Laboratory (NPPTL) of the Centers for Disease Control and Prevention (CDC) (referred to below as the NIOSH testing).
 Based on the FDA's increased understanding of the performance and design of these respirators, the FDA has decided that these respirators should not be decontaminated for reuse by health care personnel.
 As such, the FDA has revised and reissued the May 7, 2020, EUA.